jan-klacan/rushstats/README.md

 all group summaries remain in the final result.
 Runtime includes the selected analyses within each group, and many groups can produce a large report. `--max-groups` bounds the number of groups, not their size or total process memory.
-Date inference, histograms, custom missing tokens, configuration files and streaming approximate quantiles remain outside this release.
+Date inference, histograms, custom missing tokens and streaming approximate quantiles remain outside this release.
+CLI analysis configurations can be saved and loaded as JSON presets.

 ### Dependencies